Free Things To Do In NJ: You’ll Never Guess What’s On Our List

 Naturally fun activities

-Nature centers are like mini museums that focus on the local animals, plants, and environment.
-They’re usually near walking paths and trails, so you can get up close and personal with nature.
+Nature centers are mini museums focusing on the local animals, plants, and environment.
+They’re usually near walking paths and trails so you can get up close and personal with nature.
 And the best part?
 They are FREE.
-The Manasquan Reservoir Environmental Center in Howell is full of ecology, wildlife, and habitat exhibits.
-Another great spot is the Huber Woods Environmental Center & Reptile House in Middletown, which has reptiles, amphibians, hands-on exhibits, a puppet theater, and a Discovery Path.
+The Huber Woods Environmental Center & Reptile House in Middletown has reptiles, amphibians, hands-on exhibits, a puppet theater, and a Discovery Path.
 Or see reptiles and insects and even try to fit in a replica of a bear den at The Great Swamp Preserve Outdoor Education Center and Visitors Center in Chatham Township for a nature-filled day.
-The Trailside Nature and Science Center in the Watchung Reservation is another free spot with trails, events and their popular NJ Wetlands exhibit.
+The Trailside Nature and Science Center in the Watchung Reservation is another free spot with trails, events, and their popular NJ Wetlands exhibit.

 Become an NJMOM Insider!
 For all the best things to do with your family around New Jersey, be sure to sign up for our weekly newsletter delivered right to your inbox each week, and don’t forget to tag your photos #NJMOM and @njmom for a chance to be featured on our social media.